Jeremy-Sheeshka/jeremysheeshka/src/content/pages/en/index.md

 key: 'home'
 layout: home
 hero:
-  title: I build creative experiences through technology.
+  title: building creative understandings through technology.
   intro: I’ve worked as an educator in elementary and high schools since 2016.
 As a musician and lifelong learner, I bring a creative approach to technology.
 Whether teaching guitar or building digital tools, I focus on clarity and structure.
 I design user-friendly websites and interactive experiences that prioritize performance, accessibility, and simplicity for individuals, educators, artists, and organizations.

   image: './src/assets/images/jeremy/sheeshka1400w.jpg'